oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 provide any built-in mechanism for these, and would instead need to be extended with custom protocols.

-To conform to this best practice, browser-based applications using OAuth or OpenID Connect MUST use a redirect-based flow (such as the OAuth Authorization Code flow) as described in this document.
+To conform to this best practice, browser-based applications using OAuth or OpenID Connect MUST use a redirect-based flow (e.g. the OAuth Authorization Code flow) as described in this document.